HomeMy WebLinkAbout1929-04-02 98

 Works is as follows:

-For week ending March 301, 1929.
+For week ending March 30, 1929.

-T' -:e road graders and roller were employed
+T1-e road graders and roller were employed

 leveling and rolling the surfaces of the

-following gravel streets; Allen Street,
+following gravel streets ; Allen Street, Supt. of Public

-Blossom Street, Burlington Street, East Street,
+Blossom Street, Burlington Street , East Street, Works , report.

-Edgewood Road, Glen Road, Grove Street, North
+Edgewood Road, Glen Road, Grove Street , North

 Street, Old County Road, Robinson Road, School

-Street, Walnut Street, Weston Street, Westview
+Street, Walnut Street , Weston Street , Westview St.

 and Wood Street.

-Ine surfaces of many streets were patched.
+The surfaces of many streets were patched.

 Drainage at Massachusetts Avenue and Forest